charcateristics

 Shifted Exponential Functions

-Shifted Exponential functions are sums of exponential functions constant functions.
+Shifted Exponential functions are sums of exponential functions and constant functions.

 They are not exponential functions, because constant percentage growth doesn’t work with an added constant.

-However, as far as function properties go, they are pretty much the same.
+However, as far as function properties go, they are quite similar.

 Our general template for shifted exponential functions looks like